Andrew McLeod: Early football career

 McLeod played a variety of sports as a junior, including athletics, soccer, rugby union, rugby league and Australian rules football.
 His family had a long history of playing for the Darwin Football Club in the Northern Territory Football League, starting with his great-grandfather Put, down to his father, who had played over 200 games, so McLeod also began playing for their senior team in 1993.
 As a gifted player, he was selected to represent the Northern Territory in the Teal Cup, where he was voted best-on-ground in the team's win against Victoria.

 Port Adelaide Football Club chief executive officer Brian Cunningham called McLeod's father Jock to offer McLeod a contract to play for Port Adelaide in the South Australian National Football League for $250 per game.
-Jock knew that moving to Adelaide to play football would be daunting for McLeod, so he secretly negotiated with Port Adelaide to drop his son off at in Adelaide then leave.
+Jock knew that moving to Adelaide to play football would be daunting for McLeod, so he secretly negotiated with Port Adelaide to drop his son off at in Adelaide and then leave.
 The pair drove to Adelaide and stayed in the home of the Duffield family, who were Port Adelaide supporters.
 McLeod wasn't told that he'd be staying behind until the morning that his father left him there.
 Despite the rough start, McLeod very quickly rose through the ranks of the Port Adelaide team.
 He started by playing one game in the Under-17s side, followed by one game in the Under-19s side and four games in the reserves side, then finishing the season with 14 consecutive games in the senior team, including becoming a premiership player by winning the 1994 SANFL Grand Final.

 The Fremantle Football Club was entering the Australian Football League in the 1995 season, and as part of the recruitment concessions they have been given, they sought to recruit McLeod.
-When McLeod met with Fremantle, coach Gerard Neesham had not actually seen him play before and asked McLeod to stand up to show how tall he was.
+When McLeod met with Fremantle, coach Gerard Neesham had not seen him play before and asked McLeod to stand up to show how tall he was.
 McLeod felt insulted and belittled and refused to play for Fremantle.
 Adelaide's recruiter Tim Johnson heard that the negotiations weren't going well, so Adelaide Football Club general manager Bill Sanders contacted McLeod's father to let him know the club was interested in recruiting him.
 Adelaide and Fremantle negotiated a trade the day before the trading deadline, with Fremantle receiving forward Chris Groom in return.
 The Crows had to compete for McLeod with Collingwood, who had offered an inducement to McLeod's father if he was able to convince McLeod to sign with them.